 The state of Iowa just took a groundbreaking step toward modernizing mental health treatment.
 On April 21, 2025, the Iowa House of Representatives overwhelmingly passed House File 978, advancing legislation that would create a tightly regulated psilocybin therapy program.
-The bill, which cleared the House with an 84-6 vote, now moves to the Senate for further consideration.
+This measure positions Iowa among a growing number of states exploring the therapeutic potential of psilocybin for treating PTSD and other mental health conditions.

 What the Iowa Psilocybin Bill Proposes